14 September 2023

-A major market research survey by the NZ Federation of Motoring Clubs (FoMC) has concluded that the total economic footprint of the historic and classic vehicle sector is a staggering $11 billion.
+The Final Report (150 pages) of the major market research survey by the NZ Federation of Motoring Clubs (FoMC) has concluded that the total economic footprint of the historic and classic vehicle sector has jumped to $16.5 billion, even higher than the $11.4 billion estimate in the preliminary results of the Survey

-The survey, the first of its kind in New Zealand, was undertaken in June – July by Glasshouse Consulting.
+The survey, the first of its kind in New Zealand, was undertaken in June and July 2023 by Glasshouse Consulting, with results prepared over the following 6 months.
 The extensive research comprised seven separate sector surveys completed online by 15,500 respondents, including motor vehicle clubs, individual club members, automotive museums, owners of private collections, businesses serving the sector, along with a random sample of the public.

 Garry Jackson, FoMC President said “with no such research ever undertaken previously, there was no prior expectation of the total value that could be put on NZ’s love affair with these special vehicles.”